halyusa16/sql-employee-insights/README.md

 # Employee Insights SQL Analysis

 ## Overview
 This project aimed to dives into employee data to uncover actionable insights using SQL.
 It mimics real-world HR and business analysis tasks—from salary comparisons to workforce demographics and potential cost-cutting strategies.
+Used for querying exercise.

 This project includes aggregations, joins, subqueries, CTEs, and window functions.